rwxrob/zet/20210921132830/README.md

 prepare the soil for the roots you will eventually put down, whether you plan to or not.

+**Find a mentor.** Make aquaintenances with people who have been around the block, in my time the "grey beards" as they called them (even though I would never use that term today.
+They will be very willing to share their lessons-learned.

 **Get several tech certifications while employed.** Combined with the on-the-job learning from your new tech job, continue to learn and push your mastery of essentials and in-demand skills.
 You have your lab you